doj/Ultimate-USB-to-Controlport/README.md

 | select | select   | fire 2 on POT Y
 | start  | start    | fire 3 on POT X

-You can configure the frequency of the auto fire from 1Hz to 255Hz.
+You can configure the frequency of the auto fire from 1 Hz to 255 Hz.
 To configure the frequency press:
 - select+start+A+up : increase the frequency of auto fire A
 - select+start+A+down : decrease the frequency of auto fire A